 All organisms go through a life cycle that describes how they change from their origin to their ultimate end.
-Although the great majority of multicellular animals originate in the fertilization of an egg by sperm there are some exceptions, and the planarians are examples of this.
+Although the great majority of multicellular animals originate in the fertilization of an egg by sperm, there are some exceptions, and the planarians are examples of this.

-Reproduction by Fission
+Planarian Reproduction by Fission

-In this mode of reproduction, the planaria simply constricts its body until it actually separates into two parts, one the anterior and the other the posterior ends.
-Each of the parts then regenerates the missing portion and thus two complete individuals arise.
-This mode of reproduction is rare, but it has been shown that it increases in frequency when the number of individuals in the area is low, possibly due to the difficulty in finding partners.
-Their capacity to regenerate is not restricted to reproduction, and if an investigator sections a planaria in two, each piece also generates a new individual.
+In this mode of planarian reproduction, the planaria simply constricts its body until it actually separates into two parts, one the anterior and the other the posterior ends.
+Each of the parts then regenerates the missing portion through binary fission and thus two complete individuals arise.
+Binary fission is common in many types of simple organisms like bacteria.

 Although planarians are hermaphroditic, they normally do not self-fertilize.
 This means that although an individual carries both ovaries and testes, it does not use its own sperm to fertilize its eggs.
 When mating, planarians exchange sperm and each individual is fertilized by the other.

 Others follow the more traditional pattern in which the yolk is contained in the female gamete.
 Eggs are laid on the underside of rocks or vegetation, attached to the substrate by a short stalk.

-Post Hatching Development
+Planaria Life Cycle: Post Hatching Development

 n some cases, especially in marine forms, embryos hatch as free swimming larvae that are very different from the adult and must undergo metamorphosis.

-Planarians are free living, carnivore animals.
+Planarians are free living, carnivorous animals.
 This is in stark contrast with their closest relatives, tapeworms and flukes, which are parasitic.
 Planarians live in the sea, in fresh water and even on land, but in the latter case in very humid environments, away from sunlight.